King and Queen arrive in France at start of three-day state visit

 Charles and Camilla are visiting Paris and Bordeaux, six months after the trip had to be rescheduled because of rioting in the country.

-The King and Queen have arrived in France to a guard of honour as they kicked off their three-day state visit to the country.
+The King and Queen arrived in France to a guard of honour as they began their three-day state visit to the country.

 Charles and Camilla are visiting Paris and Bordeaux, six months after the trip had to be rescheduled because of widespread rioting across the country.

-On Wednesday afternoon the couple landed at Paris’ Orly airport, and were greeted by the French Prime Minister Elisabeth Borne and other diplomats.
+On Wednesday afternoon, the royal couple landed at Paris’s Orly Airport, and were greeted by French Prime Minister Elisabeth Borne and other diplomats.

-An officer and 20 guardsmen of the Republican Guard, which is part of the French National Gendarmerie, were lined up to greet them.
+An officer and 20 guardsmen from the Republican Guard, which is part of the French National Gendarmerie, were lined up to greet them.

+The couple flew on a private chartered “baby Voyager” Airbus plane from Farnborough, Hampshire.

+Camilla wore a dusky pink wool crepe coat dress by Fiona Clare, and a pink beret-style hat by milliner Philip Treacy, which she held on to tightly amid the blustery conditions.

 French President Emmanuel Macron issued a poignant welcome ahead of Charles’s arrival, writing on social media: “You visited as a Prince, you return as a King.
 Your Majesty, welcome.”

-The King and Queen are due to meet up with Mr Macron, 45, and his wife Brigitte, 70, for a ceremony of remembrance and wreath laying at the Arc de Triomphe, in the capital’s centre.
+The King and Queen are due to meet up with Mr Macron, 45, and his wife Brigitte, 70, for a ceremony of remembrance and wreath-laying at the Arc de Triomphe in the centre of the capital.

 As part of the ceremony, Charles will be invited by the president to symbolically light the monument’s eternal flame which burns in memory of those who died in the First and Second World Wars.